AryanSaini1303/Juris_Opportunity/README.md

-# Juris Opportunity✨⚖️
+# Juris Opportunities✨⚖️

-Welcome to Juris Opportunity — your go-to platform for discovering legal opportunities, exploring bare acts and judgments, and becoming part of a vibrant law community.
+Welcome to Juris Opportunities — your go-to platform for discovering legal opportunities, exploring bare acts and judgments, and becoming part of a vibrant law community.
 Whether you're a law student, professional, or enthusiast, our platform helps you stay connected to the latest events and resources in the legal field.

 ---